anomaly/prestans-docs/source/quickstart.rst

 Data Adapters
 -------------

 Data Adapters are a set of extensions that allow you to quickly turn persistent data objects into instances of your REST models. prestans allows serialization of prestans managed Data Types, see :ref:`models`.
-Data Adapters are backend specific (we currently support SQLAlchemy, AppEngine NDB).
+Data Adapters are backend specific (we currently support `SQLAlchemy <http://www.sqlalchemy.org>_`, AppEngine `NDB <https://developers.google.com/appengine/docs/python/ndb>_`).

 These Adapters function map persistent models against prestans Models using a registry, allowing prestans to perform the translation to construct your  REST handler's response.